mongomock/mongomock/.github/references/REAL_MONGODB_VALIDATION.md

-# Mongomock Unit Tests Against Real MongoDB
+# Mongomock-ng Unit Tests Against Real MongoDB

 ## Executive Summary

-This document provides a comprehensive reference for understanding how mongomock validates its implementation against a real MongoDB instance.
+This document provides a comprehensive reference for understanding how mongomock-ng validates its implementation against a real MongoDB instance.
 The project uses an elegant comparison testing strategy to ensure compatibility with PyMongo.

 - **Total Tests**: 1,700+
 - **Tests Against Real MongoDB**: 345+ (in classes inheriting from `_CollectionComparisonTest`)